 Ashwell, St Mary's Church - 2 miles (Historic Church)

 Whissendine, St Andrews Church - 2.1 miles (Historic Church)

 Burley, Holy Cross Church - 2.4 miles (Historic Church)

 Braunston-in-Rutland All Saints Church - 3 miles (Historic Church)

 Egleton, St Edmund's Church - 3 miles (Historic Church)

-Nearest Accommodation to Langham, St Peter & St Paul Church:
+Nearest Holiday Cottages to Langham, St Peter & St Paul Church: